How long does a hangover last?

 More severe cases of hangovers

 Generally, the greater the quantity and length of time drinking, the more prevalent is the hangover.
-Some hangovers go on and on and can last for 72 hours, especially if you are mixing drinks, drinking low quality and less refined alcohol or drinking certain types of alcohol (brandy, red wine or whiskey can all create methanol).
+Some hangovers go on and on and can last for 72 hours, especially if you are mixing drinks, drinking low quality and less refined alcohol or drinking certain types of alcohol (brandy, red wine or whiskey all contain methanol).

 How bad is your hangover?